BriLeighk/BriLeighk/README.md

 <h2 align="left">Hi!
 I'm Bri Kirchgessner</h2>

 ###
-<p align="left">A passionate undergraduate Computer Sciences student at the University of Wisconsin - Madison, with an interest in Software Engineering and Web Development.</p>
+<p align="left">A passionate recent-graduate of Computer Sciences from the University of Wisconsin - Madison, with an interest in Software Engineering and Web Development.</p>

 ###
 <h3 align="left">Tech Stack</h3>